Fireworks policy in the European Union: Netherlands

 Fireworks in the Netherlands are mostly regulated by the Vuurwerkbesluit ("Fireworks Decree"), a 1993 law that has subsequently been amended many times to make the rules surrounding the production, testing, transportation, storage, trade, sale, consumption and overall safety of fireworks stricter and in line with EU directives.

 Category F2, F3, and F4 fireworks are generally restricted to professional use only.
-F2 and F3 fireworks may be sold to the general public during the last three days of the year (excluding any Sunday) for private usage on New Year's Eve (between 6 p.m. on 31 December and 2 a.m. on 1 January), without any special training or licensing.
+F2 fireworks (with some exceptions) may be sold to the general public during the last three days of the year (excluding any Sunday) for private usage on New Year's Eve (between 6 p.m. on 31 December and 2 a.m. on 1 January), without any special training or licensing.

 Especially since the 2000 Enschede fireworks disaster, and more so since the accident-laden New Year's Eve of 2007–08, public discussion on more rigorous regulation or even prohibition on (consumer) fireworks has been frequent and ongoing.
 19 municipalities have banned private fireworks altogether.

 On 1 July 2025, the Senate adopted the Safe New Year's Eve bill proposed by Members of Parliament Jesse Klaver (GroenLinks-PvdA) and Esther Ouwehand (PvdD).
 This will entail a total ban on the use of Category F2, F3 and F4 fireworks by consumers; only professionals may obtain permission for these categories.
 Category F1 fireworks will still be available for consumers.
 The ban is expected to come into effect in 2026.